I Thought I Had It All…Til I Found Myself Carrying It All.

 There was a season of my life where, from the outside, it looked like I had everything.

 A beautiful family.
 Healthy kids.
-Pregnant with twins.
+A healthy pregnancy.
 A home full of life.
 A beautiful apartment in a trendy neighborhood in Brooklyn.
 A partner I loved deeply and believed I was building a forever life with.
 A promising career I built from nothing.
 Community.
 Friends.
 A future that looked full, stable, and certain.

 👩🏻🍳 Building Something From Nothing

-Around the eighth month of my pregnancy with the twins, I made the heartbreaking decision to shut down my once-promising catering company.
+At six months pregnant with my twins, I made the heartbreaking decision to shut down my catering company.

 It was something I built completely from the ground up.
 Something I loved deeply.
 A part of me that existed outside of motherhood and marriage.
 I didn’t even know how to cook when I started—but through determination and grit, I built a successful business anyway.

-I was on my feet 12+ hours a day, seven days a week, cooking for 100+ people while carrying twins to full term.
+I was on my feet 14+ hours a day, seven days a week, prepping and cooking for over 100 people while carrying twins to full term.
 Lifting heavy equipment.
-Feeding the masses.
+Delivering across all the boroughs.
 Setting everything up and breaking it down on location.
 Constant output with no recovery.
+I was running on fumes.

 😩 Postpartum and Survival Mode

-After my twins were born, I struggled deeply with postpartum for a long time while recovering from a C-section, severe diastasis recti, and chronic back pain.
-I wasn’t used to being incapacitated like this.
+After my twins were born, I struggled deeply with postpartum while recovering from a C-section, severe diastasis recti, and chronic back pain.

 But there was no space to rest, recover, or heal.